iterative-iteration

 What is iterative development in software development?

-Software development methods have developed over time.
-In software development, iterative development is a highly regarded approach that emphasises flexibility, adaptability, and continuous improvement throughout the development lifecycle.
+Software development methods have evolved.
+Iterative development is a highly regarded approach that emphasises flexibility, adaptability, and continuous improvement throughout the development lifecycle.

 It is closely associated with the Agile methodology, which has gained significant popularity in the industry.
 Agile methods, such as Scrum and Kanban, emphasise iterative development as a core principle.